Shift-Cyber/hab-curriculum/lessons/web-technologies/build-a-website/web-build-a-website.md

 Other markup languages use different formats but provide roughly the same framework.
 The premise is that we use a tag like "<h1>" to represent a header and then we can write our header details before an associated closing tag.
 The other point to note here is that in the img tag we see additional configuration options.
 These configurations range and are related to the specific tag, but typically we see these used to indiciate a data source or configure styling.
 Styling can also be configured as class, which will be discussed in the following CSS section.

 ## Serving the Website
 Websites are typically served via a routing tool.
-This can be a variety of different technologies but generally is a single application at the end of the day.
-Python and NodeJS are commonly used to serve smaller websites while NginX and Apache have historically been used to serve larger websites.
-There are other technologies like Microsoft IIS that have also been used in the past, but typically you are simply using this tool to interpret HTTP requests and return a webpage (HTML) to the user.
+This can be a variety of different technologies but generally is a single application.
+Python and NodeJS are commonly used to serve smaller websites while Nginx and Apache have historically been used to serve larger websites.
+There are other technologies like Microsoft IIS that have also been used in the past, but typically you are simply using this application to interpret HTTP requests from end users and return a webpage to the user using HTML.

 Here you can see the example of using python to serve the page from the previous section to a user.
 ```